boontwiks/iblitytext/README.md

 ### Design guides
 Check [the wiki](https://github.com/boontwiks/iblitytext/wiki/Design-Guide).

+## Intended Browser Support
+The site should work on IE9/10+ and all other modern browsers, except Opera Mini.
+There is no way we're making a site that runs on Opera Mini.

 ## How to clone
 Prequisites:
 You will need a stable (LTS) install of [node.js](https://nodejs.org/en/).